Name: Amanda Riester

-When I have a bad day, the thing that makes it all better is laying in bed with my dogs and watching reruns of The Golden Girls!
+When I have a bad day, the one thing that always makes me feel better is laying under the stars and connecting with nature.

 Why did you become vegan?